Sifir-io/react-native-tor/README.md

 ## What This Does ?
-We provided a Daemon + A SOCKS5 enabled REST client to make it all easy for devs.
 Embeds Tor Daemon + Onion Routing into your App, removing the dependency on Orbot and allowing Tor usage on IOS

 ## How it Does it ?

 This module uses multiple layers:
-1. Pre-compiled rust sdk for the Tor daemon (Check CODE section for details)
+1. Pre-compiled rust sdk (sifir-rs-sdk) for the Tor daemon and Control code (Check CODE section for details)
 2. Swift/Kotlin wrappers to access and control the daemon and provide native proxified clients.
 3. TS/JS Native bridges to allow access from your components.